CPTPP partner: New Zealand

 How the CPTPP helps Canada-New Zealand trade and investment

-- The CPTPP will establish duty-free access for trade in goods between Canada and New Zealand, eliminating tariffs for key Canadian exports, including:
+- The CPTPP strengthens the rules-based trading environment and provide enhanced market access for exporters and investors, and establishes duty-free access for trade in goods between Canada and New Zealand, eliminating tariffs for key Canadian exports, including:

 - agricultural products:

 - pork (tariffs of 5% will be eliminated within two years)